kshannn/react_art_gallery/README.md

 7. **Horizontal scrolling for art tags.** Users can view the hidden art tags by scrolling horizontally in each art post on the gallery page.
 This feature helps to minimize clutter in the gallery yet allow users to view the embedded tags easily.
 This feature is implemented by manipulating the css overflow.

 _Limitations and future implementations_

-* In the future, I would like to implement pagination so that users can click through the pages to browse the art posts instead of scrolling.
+* Currently, all the art posts in the database are loaded onto the gallery page which may cause the processing speed to slow down.
+In the future, I would like to implement pagination so that users can click through the pages to browse the art posts instead of scrolling.
 This also relieves the load on the database and web application by limiting the number of results returned.

-* In the future, I would like to implement a user account feature so as to keep track of the art posted, reviews made, and posts liked by each user.
+* Currently, clicking the like count only increases it as there is no user account feature implemented to keep track of which user has liked a post.
+In the future, I would like to implement a user account feature so as to keep track of the art posted, reviews made, and posts liked by each user.
 To further encourage reviews from users, I would also like to implement a point system whereby users will gain points to unlock site benefits upon leaving a review on an art post.
 This is possible to keep track with the implementation of a user account feature.

 ## Testing